TUM-Dev/NavigaTUM/server/README.md

 #### How to Set up the Databases

-At the beginning of the main api we set up both meilisearch and the database.
+At the beginning of the main API we set up both meilisearch and the database.
 This will ensure that the sqlite database and meilisearch index is created.

 This requires meilisearch to be online.